 The first pilot program took place in December 2022 and took the form of grocery vouchers given to students.
 The pilot program reached full capacity: 200 students signed up to receive the benefits of the SSMU grocery program.
 These vouchers were sourced from different grocery stores around Montreal, promoting sustainable and local items.
-In the long term, the program will run once a semester and deliver grocery vouchers.
-The program's aim is to prioritize sustainable partners with whom we can provide grocery vouchers to students once per semester.
+In the long term, the program will run once a semester and deliver grocery vouchers and potentially reduced cost food items.
+The program's aim is to prioritize sustainable partners with whom we can provide grocery vouchers and potentially reduced cost food items to students once per semester.
 The vouchers will be accessible for pick up both online and in-person.
 The SSMU grocery program is designed to benefit SSMU members who are in financial need and are facing food insecurity.

-The SSMU grocery program will work to help students to face rising food costs in Montreal and will tackle food insecurity amongst SSMU members and McGill students.
+The SSMU grocery program will work to help students facing rising food costs in Montreal and will tackle food insecurity amongst SSMU members and McGill students.
+The policy recognizes and acknowledges the strong and sustained contribution of many student groups and associations to support and address food security on campus.